bgonzalezbustamante/academic-kickstart/Netlify/content/cps-ranking/series/2020-12-15-impact-ranking.md

 | 151 | Sebastián Carrasco          | CrQouUsAAAAJ   | UCT         | 1     | $1$      | $4$      |
 | 152 | Fernando Schmidt            | wXHJZ4oAAAAJ   | UDD         | 0     | $0$      | $4$      |

+<small>Note: The affiliations have been standardised.
+Data collected on December 1, 2020.</small>

 **Would you like to suggest someone?**

 Please send an email to <i class="fas fa-envelope"></i> &nbsp; bastian.gonzalezbustamante@politics.ox.ac.uk